guillermodangelo/guillermodangelo/README.md

 *Geographer - GIS Analyst - Data Analyst*

 Here you'll find some of my personal projects, which are mostly Python-related.
 The projects I've made for third parties remain private.
-I'm from Uruguay and work remotely as a freelancer in data-related projects.
+I live in Uruguay and I work remotely as a freelancer in data-related projects.

 ### Working in 🔧